23441 Golden Springs Dr., #253

 6. If the problem is with only a database program, compact/re-index the database file(s).

-If you get this password when connecting to a machine with Windows 2000, you can disable the password expiration option.
+If you get this password when connecting to a machine that is a Server, you can disable the password expiration option.

 1. Go to the CONTROL PANEL on the machine you are trying to connect to.